italia/eudi-wallet-it-docs/docs/en/onboarding-lifecycle.rst

 Before suspending or cancelling a registration on its own initiative, the Registrar MUST conduct a proportionality assessment, taking into account the impact on the fundamental rights, the privacy, the security and the confidentiality of the Users of the ecosystem, the severity of the disruption caused by the measure and the associated costs, both for the WRP and for the User.

-The Registrar MUST inform the WRP and the relevant Providers of WRPACs and of WRPRCs without undue delay, and in any case not later than 24 hours.
+The Registrar MUST inform the WRP and the relevant Providers of WRPACs and of WRPRCs without undue delay, and in any case not later than 24 hours after the suspension or the cancellation, as set by Article 9(5) of [`CIR2025/848`_].
+The information MUST include the reasons for the suspension or the cancellation and the available means of redress or appeal.
-After the notification, the Providers MUST revoke the affected certificates without undue delay, where applicable.
+After the notification, the Providers MUST revoke the affected certificates without undue delay, where applicable, as set by Article 9(6) of [`CIR2025/848`_].

 The Registrar MUST keep the records of the registration, of the issuance data and of the changes for 10 years.
 Within IT-Wallet the same retention applies to the Federation Authority for the records of the National Trust Framework, by analogy.